CMMC for Higher Education

 For colleges and universities involved in R&D, the switch from DFARS to CMMC is big news.
 But just what is it, what is the impact on DoD contracts, and how does it fit in with information security?

-The Cybersecurity Maturity Model Certification (CMMC) is enforced by the US Department of Defense (DoD) and builds upon the existing Defense Federal Acquisition Regulation Supplement (DFARS) regulation.
+The Cybersecurity Maturity Model Certification (CMMC) is enforced by the U.S. Department of Defense (DoD) and builds upon the existing Defense Federal Acquisition Regulation Supplement (DFARS) regulation.
 The CMMC combines various cybersecurity standards and best practices in an effort to ensure all defense contractors are successfully protecting sensitive information and are capable of adapting to new and evolving cyber threats.

 What information is protected?